ScriptBasic/WinPBX/docs/CWindow Class.md

 END FUNCTION
 ' ========================================================================================

-Example
+#### Example

 ' ########################################################################################
 ' Microsoft Windows
-' Contents: Demonstrates the use of the Layout manager ' Note: In this test, we hame made the combobox child of the group box.
+' Contents: Demonstrates the use of the Layout manager ' Note: In this test, we have made the combobox child of the group box.
 ' Compiler: FreeBasic 32 & 64 bit
 ' Copyright (c) 2016 José Roca.
 Freeware.
 Use at your own risk.
 ' THIS CODE AND INFORMATION IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER